Robert L. Hilliard

 Robert L. Hilliard (born June 25, 1925, New York City) is an American World War II veteran, activist, and academic of communication studies.
 During and directly after World War II, he informed American citizens and politicians of the plight of concentration camp survivors, and of those survivors taken to an unequipped hospital which was formerly St. Ottillien Monastery in the district of Landsberg, Oberbayern Germany.
 After the war, he became an accomplished academic, playwright, author, and professor of communications and journalism.

 Early life and education

 Robert Hilliard was born in New York City on June 25, 1925 to Eda Hilliard, a Jewish French immigrant, and Russian immigrant Irving Hilliard.
 He was raised in a majority-Italian and Irish neighborhood, where he learned to defend himself against other boys and defend more vulnerable peers.

-After WWII, Hilliard received his Bachelors from the University of Delaware in 1948.
-He earned two Master's degree at Case Western Reserve University: a Masters of Arts (1949) and a Masters of Fine Arts (1950).
+After WWII, Hilliard received his bachelor's degree from the University of Delaware in 1948.
+He earned two master's degree at Case Western Reserve University: a Masters of Arts (1949) and a Masters of Fine Arts (1950).
 His PHd. was from Columbia University in 1959, an institution noted for their programs in journalism and the literary arts.
 In 1960, he followed with postgraduate work at Columbia Teachers College.